olayodeattipoe/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0. Hello World - A scirpt that prints hello world
+0. HEllo WOrld -A script that prints Hello World